Is Puno worth visiting?

 Here you can discover the history of the Aymara inhabitants of Lake Umayo and see the ancient burial ground featuring giant cylindrical funeral towers.

-We stayed at Hostal Virgen de Las Nieves II, which cost £15 in total for a twin room with shared bathroom and breakfast included.
+I stayed at Hostal Virgen de Las Nieves II, which cost £15 in total for a twin room with shared bathroom and breakfast included.

 The beds were comfy, but there wasn’t much else going for it.